tejasghadge4/Digit-Recognition-using-ANN/README.md

 This project implements a digit recognition system using the MNIST dataset, a popular benchmark dataset for image processing and machine learning tasks.
 The goal of this project is to classify handwritten digits (0–9) using a Neural Network.
 The project demonstrates the application of deep learning for image recognition, preprocessing, training, evaluation, and visualization of predictions.

-Features
+Features:

 1. Data Preprocessing:

    a.
 Normalized pixel values to the range [0, 1] for better model performance.

    b.
 Flattened images to a suitable format for neural network input.

 2. Model Architecture:

    a.
 A simple Artificial Neural Network (ANN) with multiple dense layers.

    b.
 ReLU activation for hidden layers and softmax for output.

 3. Training & Evaluation:

    a.
 Trained on the MNIST dataset with 60,000 images for training and 10,000 images for testing.

    b.
 Achieved high accuracy on test data.

 4. Visualization:

    a.
 Displayed a subset of the dataset images with their corresponding labels.

    b.
 Visualized predicted results for individual test samples.

 Dataset: